10 zip codes·Updated June 2026

 83714$2,095/mo

-Get rental comps for any property in Boise
+Comps for any address in Boise

 Median Asking Rent by Bedroom